DNSPod/dnspod-int-api-docs/source/d-monitor.rst

 List All the Sub-domains Whose Type Is "A"
 ------------------------------------------
-URL：
+URL:
     *  https://api.dnspod.com/Monitor.Listsubdomain
-Method：
+Method:
     * POST
-Request Parameters：
+Request Parameters:
     * Global parameters
     * **domain** OR **domain_id** Stand for the domain name and the domain id.You only need to and must choose one of them.
-Response Code：
+Response Code:
     * Common response code.
     * 6 Domain not exists.
     * 7 Invalid domain id.